choudribasavaraj28-wq/choudribasavaraj28-wq/README.md

 A robotics project focused on autonomous lane following using sensors, embedded systems, and control logic.

 **Focus:** Sensors • Embedded Systems • Autonomous Navigation • Control Logic
+##E-yantra:
+ currently i am participating in the E-yantra robotic hackathon and it was still in process

 ## 📚 Currently Learning